T-K-Nguyen/SmartCarAccess/README.md

-## ESP32 Smart Car Access (IoT)
+## ESP32 Smart Car Access (IoT) - Academic Project README

-This repository is the in-vehicle side of a digital key system inspired by CCC Release 3.
+This repository contains the in-vehicle side of a digital key system inspired by CCC Release 3, plus a companion Android application for provisioning, authentication, and user-facing controls.
+The system is built to study secure access control with NFC, BLE, and UWB, and to evaluate edge AI for relay-attack detection.

-If you are new to this domain, think of the system like this:
-- The car (ESP32) is the gatekeeper.
-- The phone is the key holder.
-- The cloud is only a mailbox for share packages and app state, not a source of truth for unlock secrets.

 Core security rules:
 1. Immobilizer secrets stay in the vehicle.